The Louise Senécal Guilbault Case Study

 Inventory closed but division terms not detailed in available records.
 Arbitrators' final determinations not located.
 Individual inheritance amounts unclear.

 Research Strategy: Attempted to locate arbitrators' final report in BAnQ archives; consulted notarial records for property transfers post-1697; sought descendants' property records from 1697-1700 period.
+These remain research gaps for future investigation.

 4. Details of Marital Separation (1679-1681)